Rhydon1337/book-list/README.md

 # Books-I-read
-All of the books that I recently read
+All the books that I recently read

 1. Windows Internals 7th Part 1
 2. Understanding The Linux Kernel